-- Be a U.S. citizen, eligible non-citizen, national, or permanent resident of the U.S.A. - Show financial need (based upon an analysis of you and your family's income and assets). - Have a high school diploma or General Education Development (GED) Certificate (or enroll in an eligible Career Pathways program). - Have a valid Social Security number. - Be enrolled in a Title IV participating institution and attending on a least a half-time basis. - Make Satisfactory Progress. - Males must register (have registered) with the Selective Service. - Fully complete a Free Application for Federal Student Aid and any requested additional information.

-- Sign a statement of educational purpose and a certification statement on overpayment and default (found on the Free Application for Federal Student Aid) - Not be delinquent; in default; or owe refund of an overpayment on any grant aid.
+- Be a U.S. citizen, eligible non-citizen, national, or permanent resident of the U.S.A. - Show financial need (based upon an analysis of you and your family's income and assets. - Have a high school diploma or General Education Development (GED) Certificate. - Have a valid Social Security number. - Be enrolled in a Title IV participating institution and attending on a least a half-time basis. - Make Satisfactory Progress. - Males must register (have registered) with the Selective Service. - Fully complete a Free Application for Federal Student Aid and any requested additional information. - Sign a statement of educational purpose and a certification statement on overpayment and default (found on the Free Application for Federal Student Aid) - Not be delinquent; in default; or owe refund of an overpayment on any grant aid.